vagrant-libvirt/vagrant-libvirt/README.md

 * `tpm_path` - The path to the TPM device on the host system.
 * `dtb` - The device tree blob file, mostly used for non-x86 platforms.
 In case the device tree isn't added in-line to the kernel, it can be manually specified here.
 * `autostart` - Automatically start the domain when the host boots.
 Defaults to 'false'.
+* `channel` - [libvirt channels](https://libvirt.org/formatdomain.html#elementCharChannel).
+Configure a private communication channel between the host and guest, e.g. for use by the [qemu guest agent](http://wiki.libvirt.org/page/Qemu_guest_agent) and the Spice/QXL graphics type.

 Specific domain settings can be set for each domain separately in multi-VM environment.
 Example below shows a part of Vagrantfile, where specific options